Last modified: December 05, 2024

 Adjacency List

-In contrast, the adjacency list employs a collection (often an array or a linked list) to catalog the neighbors of each vertex.
+An adjacency list uses a collection (often an array or a linked list) to catalog the neighbors of each vertex.
 Each vertex points to its own list, enumerating its direct neighbors.

 Example: